turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetLogicalWidth() : float -- width in dpi scaled units
 - GetLogicalHeight() : float -- height in dpi scaled units

-## High Level Interface
+### High Level Interface

-<b>This section must only be used from standalone lua scripts, and must not be used from a ScriptComponent.</b>
-This is because ScriptComponent is always running inside scene.Update(), and paths can not be switched at that time safely.
+**This section must only be used from standalone lua scripts, and must not be used from a ScriptComponent.** This is because ScriptComponent is always running inside scene.Update(), and paths can not be switched at that time safely.
 On the other hand, a standalone lua script can define its own update logic and render path and cahnge application behaviour.

-### Application
+#### Application

 This is the main entry point and manages the lifetime of the application.

 - [outer]application : Application
 - [deprecated][outer]main : Application
 - [void-constructor]Application()
 - GetContent() : Resource? result
 - GetActivePath() : RenderPath? result
-- SetActivePath(RenderPath path, opt float fadeSeconds = 0, opt int fadeColorR = 0, fadeColorG = 0, fadeColorB = 0, FadeType fadetype = FadeType.FadeToColor)
+- SetActivePath(RenderPath path, opt float fadeSeconds = 0, opt int fadeColorR = 0, opt int fadeColorG = 0, opt int fadeColorB = 0, opt FadeType fadetype = FadeType.FadeToColor)
 - SetFrameSkip(bool enabled)  -- enable/disable frame skipping in fixed update
 - SetFullScreen(bool value)  -- switch to fullscreen/windowed
 - SetTargetFrameRate(float fps)  -- set target frame rate for fixed update and variable rate update when frame rate is locked
 - SetFrameRateLock(bool enabled)  -- if enabled, variable rate update will use a fixed delta time
 - SetInfoDisplay(bool active)  -- if enabled, information display will be visible in the top left corner of the application
 - SetWatermarkDisplay(bool active)  -- toggle display of engine watermark, version number, etc. if info display is enabled
 - SetFPSDisplay(bool active)  -- toggle display of frame rate if info display is enabled
 - SetResolutionDisplay(bool active)  -- toggle display of resolution if info display is enabled
 - SetLogicalSizeDisplay(bool active)  -- toggle display of logical size of canvas if info display is enabled
 - SetColorSpaceDisplay(bool active)  -- toggle display of output color space if info display is enabled
 - SetPipelineCountDisplay(bool active)  -- toggle display of active graphics pipeline count if info display is enabled
 - SetHeapAllocationCountDisplay(bool active)  -- toggle display of heap allocation statistics if info display is enabled
 - SetVRAMUsageDisplay(bool active)  -- toggle display of video memory usage if info display is enabled
 - SetColorGradingHelper(bool value)  -- toggale color grading helper display in the top left corner
 - IsHDRSupported() : bool  -- returns whther HDR display output is supported on the current monitor
 - SetHDR(bool)  -- sets HDR display mode (if monitor supports it)
 - GetCanvas() : Canvas canvas  -- returns a copy of the application's current canvas
 - SetCanvas(Canvas canvas)  -- applies the specified canvas to the application
 - Exit() -- Closes the program